-The Salvation Army Australia Museum, also known as the Heritage Centre, holds historical records, memorabilia and photographs related to the Homes run by the Salvation Army in Australia.
-They also hold a digitised and searchable complete set of the Salvation Army magazine, War Cry.
-They do not hold any personal records of former residents.
-They…
+The Salvation Army Australia Museum holds historical memorabilia, photographs and records related to the operations of the Salvation Army in Australia, including material relating to some of the children’s Homes it ran.
+The Museum also holds a digitised and searchable complete set of the Salvation Army magazine, War Cry.
+The Museum is located in Melbourne,…

 Cortona Hostel was established in 1973 in South Melbourne by the Catholic Family Welfare Bureau in association with the Society of St Vincent de Paul at North Melbourne.
 It accommodated girls with particular needs and aimed to work with them to find solutions to their problems.
 Cortona Hostel accommodated six girls at a time and…